MicrosoftDocs/win32/desktop-src/cossdk/com--partitions-tasks.md

 ---
-Description: COM+ Partitions Tasks ms.assetid: 'ebcbfced-7d7a-46dc-a728-cdb920ccb874'
+Description: COM+ Partitions Tasks ms.assetid: ebcbfced-7d7a-46dc-a728-cdb920ccb874
 title: COM+ Partitions Tasks
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COM+ Partitions Tasks

 The following topics in this section provide step-by-step instructions for using COM+ partitions.

 **Windows XP:** The ability to create, configure, or delegate COM+ partitions is not available.
 The global partition is the only COM+ partition available.

 **Windows 2000:  ** The COM+ partitions service is not available in Windows 2000.